 I have difficulty recognising how I feel.
 I may experience a physical sensation—light on the feet while my heart is beating funny, or throbbing behind the eyes accompanied by hollowness in the torso—but I am unable to translate these perceptions into words.

 I start each new piece by taking apart old clothes.
-The upcycled textiles and the memories they contain, interact with my emotions expressed as needlework, becomes an animal or a girl.
+The upcycled textiles and the memories they contain, interact with my emotions expressed as needlework, become a textile creature.

-While some emotions are frightening, my art is childlike—made to the size of a cupped hand or a cuddle hold—so they are approachable and invites one to hold and comfort one’s own emotion.
+While some emotions are frightening, my art is childlike—made to the size of a cupped hand or a cuddle hold—so they are approachable and invites one to hold them, comforting one’s own emotion.

-At times, I carefully deconstruct from the seams; at times, I rip apart with forceful hands; regardless, time does what it does best, breaking down and fading fabric.
+At times, I carefully deconstruct from the seams; at times, I rip with forceful hands; regardless, time does what it does best, break down and fade fabric.
 And memories.

 Trained in interior design, however ended up working in the apparel business long enough to have attended to everything from customer service, to her favorite roles in design & pattern cutting.